 '''

-snmpProxyName OBJECT-TYPE

-SYNTAX SnmpAdminString (SIZE(1..32))

-MAX-ACCESS not-accessible

-STATUS current

-DESCRIPTION

-"The locally arbitrary, but unique identifier associated

-with this snmpProxyEntry."

-::= { snmpProxyEntry 1 }

 snmpProxyType OBJECT-TYPE

 SYNTAX INTEGER {

 read(1),

 write(2),

 trap(3),

 inform(4)

+}

 MAX-ACCESS read-create

+STATUS

-STATUS current
+current

 DESCRIPTION

 "The type of message that may be forwarded using

 the translation parameters defined by this entry."

 ::= { snmpProxyEntry 2 }

 snmpProxyContextEngineID OBJECT-TYPE

+SYNTAX SnmpEngineID

-SYNTAX SnmpEngineID MAX-ACCESS read-create
+MAX-ACCESS read-create

 STATUS current

 DESCRIPTION

 "The contextEngineID contained in messages that

 may be forwarded using the translation parameters

 defined by this entry."

 ::= { snmpProxyEntry 3 }

 snmpProxyContextName OBJECT-TYPE

 SYNTAX SnmpAdminString

 MAX-ACCESS read-create

 STATUS current

 DESCRIPTION

 "The contextName contained in messages that may be

 forwarded using the translation parameters defined

 by this entry.

 This object is optional, and if not supported, the

 contextName contained in a message is ignored when

 selecting an entry in the snmpProxyTable."

 ::= { snmpProxyEntry 4 }

 snmpProxyTargetParamsIn OBJECT-TYPE

-'''

-'''

-SYNTAX

-SnmpAdminString
+SYNTAX SnmpAdminString

 MAX-ACCESS read-create

+current

 STATUS

-current

 DESCRIPTION

 "This object selects an entry in the snmpTargetParamsTable.

 The selected entry is used to determine which row of the

 snmpProxyTable to use for forwarding received messages."

 ::= { snmpProxyEntry 5 }

+'''

+'''

 snmpProxySingleTargetOut OBJECT-TYPE

+SYNTAX

-SYNTAX SnmpAdminString
+SnmpAdminString

 MAX-ACCESS read-create

+STATUS

-STATUS current
+current

 DESCRIPTION

 "This object selects a management target defined in the

 snmpTargetAddrTable (in the SNMP-TARGET-MIB).
 The

 selected target is defined by an entry in the

 snmpTargetAddrTable whose index value (snmpTargetAddrName)

 is equal to this object.

 This object is only used when selection of a single

 target is required (i.e. when forwarding an incoming

 read or write request)."

 ::= { snmpProxyEntry 6 }

 snmpProxyMultipleTargetOut OBJECT-TYPE

 SYNTAX SnmpTagValue

 MAX-ACCESS read-create

 STATUS current

 DESCRIPTION

 "This object selects a set of management targets defined

 in the snmpTargetAddrTable (in the SNMP-TARGET-MIB).

 This object is only used when selection of multiple

 targets is required (i.e. when forwarding an incoming

 notification)."

 ::= { snmpProxyEntry 7 }

 snmpProxyStorageType OBJECT-TYPE

 SYNTAX StorageType

 MAX-ACCESS read-create

 STATUS current

 DESCRIPTION

-"The storage type of this conceptual row."
+"The storage type of this conceptual row.

+Conceptual rows having the value 'permanent' need not

+allow write-access to any columnar objects in the row."

 DEFVAL { nonVolatile }

 ::= { snmpProxyEntry 8 }

 snmpProxyRowStatus OBJECT-TYPE

-'''

-'''

-SYNTAX

-RowStatus
+SYNTAX RowStatus

 MAX-ACCESS read-create

+current

 STATUS

-current

 DESCRIPTION

 "The status of this conceptual row.

 To create a row in this table, a manager must

+'''

+'''

 set this object to either createAndGo(4) or

 createAndWait(5).

 The following objects may not be modified while the

 value of this object is active(1):

 - snmpProxyType

 - snmpProxyContextEngineID

 - snmpProxyContextName

 - snmpProxyTargetParamsIn

-snmpProxySingleTargetOut
+- snmpProxySingleTargetOut

 - snmpProxyMultipleTargetOut"

 ::= { snmpProxyEntry 9 }